jdh4/job_defense_shield/README.md

 + jobs that request more than the default memory but do not use it
 + users (G1 and G2) with all failed jobs on the last day they submitted

-The script does not protect against:
+The script does not identify:
 + abuses of file storage or I/O

 ### Notes for developers

 - As partitions are added and removed the script should be updated.
+- dossier.py comes from [here](https://github.com/jdh4/tigergpu_visualization)